Hello there fellow Michiganders! How well do you know your state? Let’s test your knowledge with some Michigan trivia questions!

 6. The robin is the Michigan state bird.
 It was designated as the state bird in 1931 after an election held by the Michigan Audubon Society.

 9. The Great Lakes hold 20 percent of the earth’s fresh surface water.
-Michiganders are passionate about protecting this abundant, yet precious natural resource.
+Michiganders are passionate about protecting this abundant yet precious natural resource.
 Michigan and the other states and Canadian provinces that share the Great Lakes work together to protect the waters.

 10. Michigan acquired the U.P. after a dispute with Ohio.
 Michigan and Ohio both wanted a 468 square mile strip of land along their borders near Toledo.
 The two states mustered militias, but no battle was ever fought.
 Eventually, Congress devised a compromise that gave the disputed land to Ohio.
-To make up for the lost property, Congress gave Michigan the Upper Peninsula, which was originally part of a U.S. territory.
+To make up for the lost property, Congress gave Michigan the Upper Peninsula, originally part of a U.S. territory.
 At first, it seemed like a bad deal for Michigan until copper and iron were discovered in the U.P.
-Some of the animosity between Michigan and Ohio seems to continue today, but now the states duke it out in university stadiums.
+Some of the animosity between Michigan and Ohio seems to continue today.
+Still, now the states duke it out in university stadiums.
 The rivalry between the U of M and Ohio State is like no other.

 11. Michigan is a Native American word meaning Great Water.